jmeade11/FEWD/Class 10/README.md

-# Class 9 Materials
+# Class 10 Materials

-Today, we learn about variables and while we're at it, we're going to work with a bunch of different operators in Javascript.
-Finally, we'll be talking about a new method in jQuery that lets us start learning how to manipulate the DOM.
+Today, we learn about control flow in our programs with conditionals.

 ## Objectives

 By the end of class, you should:

 <ul>
-  <li>Understand what variables are and how to declare and assign them in Javascript.</li>
-  <li>Know what an operator is and understand how they are used.</li>
-  <li>Understand how to use the jQuery text() method to modify text in the DOM.</li>
+  <li>Understand what control flow is.</li>
+  <li>Use logic and conditional structures to enable control flow</li>
 </ul>

 ## Homework

-Now that we've started the Javascript portion of our curriculum, your final projects will take centerstage in your homework assignments.  **Before next class your project concepts are due.**
+Now that we've started the Javascript portion of our curriculum, your final projects will take centerstage in your homework assignments.  **If you didn't already submit it, before next class your project concepts are due.**

 Submit them to me over Slack.
 You may submt: